countable/node-dogecoin/README.md

 ## Bounties

-Donations will be used for bounties .
+Donations will be used for bounties.
 When we reach 50K DOGE donated, that will be used as a bounty to write a unit test suite.
 Here's the donation address DE4isu3m2RBma7nGEwnaX8cu4Y2m2J2g8Q .
+I encourage all GitHub repository owners to post a donation address so their community can easily support development financially.

 ## Examples